geerew/off-course/docker/README.md

     restart: unless-stopped
     volumes:
       - /path/to/data:/offcourse # Path to persist the application data
+      - /path/to/courses1:/courses1 # Path to directory containing courses
-      - /path/to/courses:/courses # Path to additional directories containing courses
+      - /path/to/courses2:/courses2 # Path to directory containing courses
     ports:
       - 9081:80
 ```